smscully/bash-admin-scripts/bash-template/README.md

 # Bash Script Template
-The [bash-template.sh](./bash-template.sh) file serves as a Bash scripting template with standard core features such as setting shell options, signal handling, parameter parsing, cleanup, usage, script locking, text colors, and checking for root privileges.
+The [bash-template.sh](./bash-template.sh) file serves as a Bash scripting template with standard core functions and features such as setting shell options, signal handling, parameter parsing, cleanup, help, script locking, text colors, and checking for root privileges.

 ## Description
-The template provides the functions and options described in detail below.
+The template provides the functions and features described in detail below.

 ### Setting Shell Execution Options
 The `set -Eeuo pipefail` statement configures the script execution options:

 + E: Ensures the ERR trap is inherited by shell functions, command substitutions, and commands executed in subshells.
 + e: Causes the script to exit immediately upon a command failure.
-+ u: Exit immediately on unset variables.
++ u: Exits immediately on unset variables.
 + o pipefail: Sets the exit code of a pipeline to the value of the last command with a non-zero exit code, or zero if all commands are successful.

 The Bash Builtins man page provides an in-depth explanation of these options, as does this excellent [blog post](https://vaneyckt.io/posts/safer_bash_scripts_with_set_euxo_pipefail/).